sylefeb/Silice/projects/hdmi_test/README.md

 Each byte (RGB) is encoded onto ten bits by the TMDS encoder, so we have to send 10 bits at each pixel clock for each component
 (each having its own differential pair).
 This means we have to send each component at ten times the pixel clock: 250 MHz.
 This starts to be a fairly high frequency.
 To reduce the pressure on the place and route, we instead use a 125 MHz clock and output the ten bits over five clock cycles.
+How is that possible?
+We use a [DDR output block](https://en.wikipedia.org/wiki/Double_data_rate), that outputs one bit on the clock positive edge, and another bit one the clock negative edge.

 The 125 MHz clock is generated here:
 ```c